 Policymakers can play a critical role in improving and streamlining data collection that provides needed information for healthcare professionals and response teams while safeguarding individual privacy.
-This section captures some of the key recommendations for policymakers in order to improve a federal response to future pandemics and crises.
+This section explores actionable opportunities to address COVID-19 data gaps.
+It captures some of the key recommendations for policymakers in order to improve a federal response to future pandemics and crises.

 Rapidly adapt privacy guidelines to enable better data sharing